 Considering the easy effort and low cost involved in creating lures, it would be a good idea to get into this business as a fishing lures supplier.

 The entry barrier is really low and almost anyone can make a profit in this venture.

-In that respect, selling would probably be a slightly challenging, but if you happen to know the right people, and willing to work hard, you can bet that this can be a money-making business.
+In that respect, selling would probably be slightly challenging, but if you happen to know the right people and are willing to work hard, you can bet that this can be a money-making business.